patrinoua/work-in-tech/README.md

 # Tips for Jobs!

+### 0. Know What you are looking for
+Write a paragraph where you describe your Dream Job.
+Then also make a list of points that are important to you.
+On every Interview write down the facts of these points you learned from the Interview and in the end come up with a general rating.
+Example bullets could be

+* PRODUCT
+* SALARY
+* LOCATION (& distance)
+* TECH STACK
+* TEAM SIZE
+* LEARNING OPPORTUNITIES

+**Bonus Points for

+* FLEXIBILITY: (80-90% & home office possible)
+* FUN FACTOR/COOL POINTS
+* OFFICE
+*WELCOMING

+**GENERAL FEELING

 ### 1. Pump up your Online Presence
 #### Kick-ass CV
 Take a look on canva (https://www.canva.com/templates/resumes/) where they have lots of free modern CV templates and see if you find something you like there.